 However, if you have any questions about when to expect your order, justcontact us.
 We will be glad to help move your subscription to another date or switch your subscription to another package.

 You can log in to your account here to see when your subscription will renew, update your contact info, cancel an old subscription, and/or start a new one.

-*Note: The 25 % discount does not apply to canned items or Discounted Items for Restaurants and Group Orders.
+*Note: The 15 % discount does not apply to canned items or Discounted Items for Restaurants and Group Orders.
 Though you’re welcome to log in online, changing your subscription is so much easier if you contact us–websites are confusing and ours is no exception.
 We like giving personal service to our customers.
 We can change shipping dates and/or add and subtract items to your order you’d like.
 Just email us or call 844-833-0120.
 We love hearing from our customers!
-Note also that 25% off does not apply to bulk items.

 Q. How is the fish shipped?

 We ship frozen seafood with enough dry ice to keep fish frozen until planned arrival and usually enough extra dry ice to keep it frozen one more day.
 Your fish should arrive frozen rock hard.
 We constantly check weather around the country and only ship frozen items at the beginning of the week, so that an order never waits in transit some place over the week.
 We ship canned items the day after the order is received via Ground shipping.

 Q: What happens if the my order thaws during transit?

 With our careful planning and use of dry ice, all perishable orders should arrive frozen rock hard.
 However, occasionally accidents happen.
 Packages get delayed or weather is more severe than what we plan for.
 The key to the preservation of both the quality and nutritional value of the salmon is in the vacuum-sealed pouch.
 This vacuum prevents the loss of nutrients and moisture from the salmon.
 Should the order arrive completely thawed, we will replace the order.
 Contact AlaskaGoldService<at>alaskagoldbrand.com with any concerns.